-Hong's service of Christian ministry has taken multiple forms: as a college student in the Midwest, planning Sunday night chapel for peers from a broad range of Christian traditions; as an intern in three very different PC(U.S.A.) churches; as the music director, interim high school co-director, and curriculum consultant for a 200-person youth ministry program; as worship leader for a 1001 New Worshiping Communities ministry at the intersection of university, seminary, and town in Princeton, New Jersey; and most recently as lay pastor for two micro United Methodist churches in rural New Jersey.
+Hong's service of Christian ministry has taken multiple forms: as a college student planning Sunday night chapel for peers from a broad range of Christian traditions; as an intern in three PC(USA) churches in New Jersey; as the music director, interim high school co-director, and curriculum consultant for a 200-person youth ministry program; as worship coordinator for a 1001 New Worshiping Communities ministry at the intersection of university, seminary, and town in Princeton, New Jersey; and as lay pastor for two micro United Methodist churches in rural New Jersey.
+He now guides the multicultural and ecumenical worshipping life of Louisville Presbyterian Theological Seminary.

-He has developed courses and curricula for church use including the IYM's Foundations Curriculum Series on Youth and Worship (http://iym.ptsem.edu/resources/foundations/ worship) and UWorship, a UKirk Worship Resource (Presbyterian Publishing Corporation, 2015), which was written with a team of UKirk campus ministers.
-His editorial and research contributions are seen in such publications as How Youth Ministry Can Change Theological Education - If We Let It (Eerdmans, 2016) and With Piety and Learning (Lit Verlag, 2011).
-His current research interests include the Psalms, spiritual formation, and the ways in which poetic and musical forms can transform how we enrich our faith, particularly during difficult seasons of life.
+He has developed courses and curricula for church use and has published UWorship, a UKirk Worship Resource (Presbyterian Publishing Corporation, 2015), which was written with a team of campus ministers.
+For a little over a year, he wrote CANTICLES, a weekly arts-based lectionary resource that can be found online at http://iym.ptsem. edu/category/lectionary/.
+His editorial and research contributions can be seen in such publications as How Youth Ministry Can Change Theological Education - If We Let It (Eerdmans, 2016) and With Piety and Learning (Lit Verlag, 2011).
+His current research interests include intercultural worship and ministry, the Psalms, spiritual formation, and the ways in which poetic and musical forms shape communities of radical welcome and hospitality.